Month: August 2016

 We only spent a night in New Hampshire on our way through to Maine, but don’t worry…we’re going to be doing some more things in New Hampshire on our way back down the coast.

-Yup, the dome is covered.
+The New Hampshire SCB was under some construction so the dome was covered.
 Dang.
 I’m sure it’s a lovely dome.
 I heard that it’s covered in gold leaf.

 This was the first time we saw a porch at a State Capitol Building.
 According to the tour guide, it’s used often when the Senate and House are in session.

-Mr. Man has been looking forward to the seafood offered in the North Eastern states.
+Charles had been looking forward to the seafood offered in the North Eastern states.
 We stopped in at a local favorite called The Red Barn where your meal comes out and is all one color.
-You get the three Fs at The Red Barn…fried, fresh, fast!
+Ha!
+You get the three Fs at The Red Barn…fried, fresh and fast!
 Guys…it was so good!
 We got the Mixed Seafood Baskets to share.
-Except Littlest.
-He had a burger.
+Except Nicholas who opted for a burger.
 And then Jerl and I got a cup of the Seafood Stew to share.
 Oh!
 And I had to try the onion rings!
-We enjoyed it!
+We thoroughly enjoyed everything we got!

-We’ll be in Maine for about a month, so we’ll definitely get to experience more of what Maine has to offer.
+We’ll be in Maine for about a month so we’ll definitely get a chance to experience more of what Maine has to offer.

 See y’all down the road!